TheJessieKirk/jam_fallout_3/JXPCutContentClutter/JXPCutContentClutter Readme.txt

                                 3. GAME CHANGES

-    This mod adds cut PreWar books and keys back into Fallout 3.
+    This mod adds a cut Brotherhood of Steel Outcasts banner, PreWar books and keys back into Fallout 3.

-    This mod is 100% compatible with the Updated Unofficial Patch if you use it.
+    Creates a new mesh and texture for the Outcast banner (which is in the code but uses a stand-in banner), and places it above the entrance to Fort Independence.
+Also adds a light that illuminates the banner at night.

     Adds the six cut PreWar books, which can be found fairly uncommonly in some loot containers and in the hands of junk merchants.
 All can be given